 Amazon is a company built on being a culture of developers and pioneers in every industry.
 Up until this point, Amazon has worked to build a portfolio of impressive advertising platforms to meet their various vendors advertising needs, all while helping the customer discover new brands and products.

 They started this business developing products for specific advertiser sets, such as cost-per-click ads for Amazon sellers and e-commerce-enabled display ads for Amazon vendors.
-Amazon’s advertising team has worked secretly over the past few months to build out their products and tool sets, and today, they work with a wide range of advertisers who use multiple products within our suite to grow their business as part of an e-commerce marketing strategy.
-From feedback from advertisers, and agencies like us, Amazon realized that at the rate they’ve scaled their advertising platform they have also created a more complex than necessary system.
-In a quest to create a better experience for their advertisers, Amazon has rolled out their new, unified brand.
+Amazon’s advertising team has worked secretly over the past few months to build out their products and toolsets, and today, they work with a wide range of advertisers who use multiple products within our suite to grow their business as part of an e-commerce marketing strategy.
+From feedback from advertisers and agencies like us, Amazon realized that at the rate they’ve scaled the advertising platform they have also created a more complex than necessary system.
+In a quest to create a better experience for their advertisers, Amazon has rolled out its new, unified brand.

 Reintroducing the Advertising Brand

 Amazon is excited to announce that from now on they are simply Amazon Advertising.
 With this, they are retiring the names Amazon Media Group (AMG), Amazon Marketing Services (AMS), and Amazon Advertising Platform (AAP).
 You’ll see this change online and in simplified product names that reflect this unified brand and the direction of the business.

 Changes will not happen all at once; you’ll see our legacy brand names—AMG, AMS, and AAP—being phased out over the next several months.